 - Welcome to the 2021-2022 School Year!
 Those new to the District may check out the Food Services Directive for information about nutrition, building-a-meal, meal payments, and more!

 MVCSC is pleased to announce that the USDA has approved a nationwide waiver due to the ongoing COVID-19 pandemic that ALL students can receive FREE meals at school.
 The Indiana Department of Education has now given Indiana schools the approval to start this program.
-The USDA waiver states this program is currently in effect through June 30, 2022 or until funding runs out.”
+The USDA waiver states this program is currently in effect through June 30, 2022.”
 Please see details HERE.

 Breakfast is served daily in the Cafeteria, including on 2-hour delays.

 - Mt.
 Comfort

 "P-EBT was authorized by the Families First Corona Virus Response Act.
 The purpose of P-EBT is to provide food assistance to families with students who would have received free or reduced lunch while attending school but are not in school due to COVID-19 restrictions.
 This benefit is available only to families with students enrolled in an Indiana school, and were eligible for free or reduced lunch or the school is a Community Eligibility Provision participant.
 To participate in the P-EBT program schools must be eligible and students must be eligible.
 The eligibility criteria is below.

 - Schools must be closed or had a delayed start OR have a hybrid model in place.

 - Schools must be a provider of the National School Lunch Program and/or School Breakfast Program.